jeffbolznv/vk_cooperative_matrix_perf/README.md

 https://developer.nvidia.com/vulkan-driver).

 Modifying and rebuilding the shaders requires a glslangValidator.exe with GL_NV_cooperative_matrix support.
-This can be built from source using https://github.com/KhronosGroup/glslang/pull/1701, and will be included in an upcoming SDK release.
+This is included in Vulkan SDK versions 1.1.106.0 and newer.